LangProc/langproc-2017-lab/3-codegen/readme.md

-This representation is similar to the approach taken in JSON or XML, where there is a general-purpose heirarchical data-structure, and meaning is imposed onto it.
-This approach is also taken in [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) languages, such as Lisp, Clojure and Julia, where code-is-data-is-code.
+This representation is similar to the approach taken in JSON or XML, where there is a general-purpose heirarchical data-structure, then meaning is imposed onto it at a higher level.
+In this case, there are many ASTs which are syntactically correct, but not match the grammar of the language constructs.
+This approach is also taken
+in [homoiconic](https://en.wikipedia.org/wiki/Homoiconicity) languages,
+such as Lisp, Clojure and Julia, where code-is-data-is-code.
+As with such languages, a dis-advantage is that we don't discover that an AST is mal-formed at parse-time - it only becomes apparent when we try to work with the tree.

 Meta-comment on data-structures
 -------------------------------